top of page

 Tips: To find the best value accommodation in Split, consider staying in accommodations within the city center or in nearby neighborhoods like Bacvice or Varos, which offer convenient access to attractions but may have lower prices than the historic center.

-Where to stay in Plitvice Lakes National Park:
+Where to stay in the Plitvice Lakes National Park:

 Plitvice Lakes National Park is a UNESCO World Heritage site known for its breathtaking waterfalls, crystal-clear lakes, and pristine forests, offering visitors a chance to immerse themselves in nature's beauty.